LLNL/llnl.github.io/about/faq.md

 * If you have a project logo, please follow the [Contributing Guidelines](/about/contribute) (see the question *How do I change how a specific repo appears in the catalog?*) for naming and uploading the file.
 If your repo is part of a non-LLNL organization that has its own avatar, that image will automatically display next to the repo name in the catalog, unless superseded by a repo-specific logo.
 {% endcapture %}
   {% assign accordionContent = accordionContent | markdownify %}
-  {% include components/accordion.html title='How do I include my repo in the LLNL organization and/or this website’s catalog?' content=accordionContent %}
+  {% include components/accordion.html title='How do I include my repo in the LLNL organization and/or this website’s catalog?'  slug='catalog' content=accordionContent %}

 {% capture accordionContent %}
 Now that your project is on GitHub, make sure users and contributors can find it!
 There are several ways to do this.
 Contact [open-source@llnl.gov](mailto:open-source@llnl.gov) if you need help.